nourish: vegetarian borscht

 2) Meanwhile, melt the butter and add chopped onions, caraway seeds, and salt.
 Toss in the celery about halfway through.
 Once the onions are soft and translucent, remove from heat and set aside in a bowl.

 4) Add cabbage to the beet and potato mixture.
 Add the onion mixture as well.
-Stir well.
+Stir it up.

-Season, taste, add some more lashings of fresh dill, and top with a dollop of full fat yogurt.
+Season, taste, add some more lashings of fresh dill, and top with a dollop of sour cream or yogurt.
 Serve!